newsuk/times-components/README.md

 otherwise the fix won't be applied and you'll get the classic red error screen when trying to use a broken font.

+### Schema

+In order to fetch the latest graphql schema, follow these steps:

+1. `export GRAPHQL_ENDPOINT=https://api.thetimes.co.uk/graphql` (Omit this step to use local server instead)
+2. `cd packages/utils`
+3. `yarn make-schema`

 ## Debugging

 The components in this project can be debugged through your browser's developer